quarkiverse/quarkiverse/README.md

 ### Run project locally

-To stand up the Gatsby site locally, install the required dependencies:
+To stand up the Gatsby site locally, work in the `site` directory.
+First, install the required dependencies:

 ```
 npm install